 This Cheesy Pasta Bake with Veggies is one of my favorite Pasta Recipes for a Sunday Night Supper.
 Loaded with vegetables like caramelized onions, mushrooms, and wilted spinach, and then covered in gooey, cheese!
 So easy and delicious!

 This is a recipe we've been making at our house, once a week, as we try to eat "lower on the food chain" by adopting a Meatless Monday dinner into the weekly rotation.

 There's something so comforting about a bubbling skillet of a cheesy pasta bake dotted with veggies.
 Especially now as the weather turns cool.

 WATCH MY VIDEO DEMO OF THIS PASTA RECIPE

 Subscribe to My YouTube Channel and Never Miss a Video!

 What vegetables can be put in pasta?

-You really can add any types of veggies you like, but for this recipe I think a combination of caramelized onions, mushrooms and wilted spinach work really well.
+You really can add any types of veggies you like, but for this recipe, I think a combination of caramelized onions, mushrooms, and wilted spinach works really well.

 How do you make cheese sauce for pasta?

 One of the easiest cheese sauces for pasta is a classic mornay sauce (recipe is below).
 You'll melt butter in a pan, then once foamy you'll add some flour, whisk until a paste forms, then add the milk, simmer until thickened, season with salt and pepper, and I also like to add garlic as well.